googleapis/mcp-toolbox-sdk-go/tbadk/README.md

 ## Transport Protocols

-The SDK supports multiple transport protocols.
+The SDK supports multiple transport protocolsfor communicating with the Toolbox server.
 By default, the client uses the latest supported version of the **Model Context Protocol (MCP)**.

 You can explicitly select a protocol using the `core.WithProtocol` option during client initialization.
+This is useful if you need to pin the client to a specific legacy version of MCP.

 > [!NOTE]
 > * **MCP Transports**: These options use **Model Context Protocol over HTTP**.